karimbaggari/store-management-application/README.md

 ./mvnw spring-boot:run
 ## or use your preferred method (IDE, java -jar, docker...)
 ```

-## How to submit:
-* Fork the project into your personal GitLab space.
-* Make the necessary changes.
-* Send us the link, along with the API documentation.

 This assignment now emphasizes an API-first approach, ensuring that the system is ready for integration